-Taking a dog abroad and then bringing them back is pretty straight forward, if you know what you’re doing.
+Taking your dog abroad to Portugal or another European country and then bringing them back is pretty straightforward, if you know what you’re doing.

 If it’s the first time you’ve decided to take your dog on holiday or abroad with you then you really need to read up on what you should do.